 • Owner-operators and 3PLs have access to other technology through EDI or other tracking programs like Macropoint or FourKites.

-• These programs work off of a driver’s cell phone to provide dispatchers updates at specified intervals or can provide them on demand.
+• These programs work off a driver’s cell phone to provide dispatchers updates at specified intervals or can provide them on demand.

 • Have access today to know where their packages and shipments are 24/7.